zichy/vicco/README.md

 3. Open the site in your browser.
 4. It should work.

-The admin area can be accessed at `/?login`.
+You can login with your credentials at `/?login`.

 ## Text formatting
 There is some [Markdown](https://daringfireball.net/projects/markdown/)-inspired formatting.
 No block elements, though.